PSSRA/pssra.github.io/content/join/rules.md

 ### 1.4.
 Operational Security (OpSec)
 - Assume all communications are compromised.
-- Practice good digital security hygiene: https://wiki.pugetsoundsra.org/security
+- Practice good digital security hygiene: https://ssd.eff.org
+  - Vetted members can also review https://wiki.pugetsoundsra.org/security
 - Do not publish, comment, message, or post personally identifiable information about other users.
 - We also strongly discourage posting any personally identifiable information about yourself.